CHUM’s Taylor Kaye practices the gift of giving during the holidays, a tradition that brings joy and strength to her family.

 But that’s not how this family rolls.
 Instead, they host an annual birthday/seasonal bash and ask their friends and relatives to bring non-perishable food donations in lieu of gifts, collecting two or three large boxes of food to donate to a local food bank.

-“I want my kids to know that helping others is just part of being human and being a good person,” says Taylor, a broadcaster and mother to Jenny, 10; Julia, seven; and Jackie, six.
+“I want my kids to know that helping others is just part of being human and being a good person,” says Taylor, a broadcaster and mother to Jenny, 11; Julia, eight; and Jackie, seven.
 “It’s what my mom taught me and what I want to teach my children.”